 Where to eat

-One of the reasons I chose the Le Mériden was its location, which put Lemon Bay a 30 minute stroll away.
+One of the reasons I chose the Le Mériden was its location, which put Baie Des Citrons (which translates as Lemon Bay) a 30 minute stroll away.

 This long sweeping bay is home to scores of great cafes, restaurants and bars, and many people delight in buying take-away and sit on the beach or at tables on the grassy verge.

-On my first night I enjoyed dinner at La Fiesta – a Spanish restaurant at the far end of Lemon Bay's Promenade Roger Laroque and clearly favoured by locals – tucking into fried whitebait, paella and sangria.
+On my first night I enjoyed dinner at La Fiesta – a Spanish restaurant at the far end of Baie Des Citrons' Promenade Roger Laroque and clearly favoured by locals – tucking into fried whitebait, paella and sangria.

-If you’re strolling around Lemon Bay of a daytime or early evening, the Amorino gelateria (27 Promenade Roger Laroque) makes some of the most naturally flavoursome gelato you’ll ever taste.
+If you’re strolling around the bay of a daytime or early evening, the Amorino gelateria (27 Promenade Roger Laroque) makes some of the most naturally flavoursome gelato you’ll ever taste.

-Noumea boasts plenty of fine-dining restaurants from Lemon Bay through to the township itself, including Marmite et Tire-Bouchon (on the waterfront at Rue Jules Garnier, halfway to 'downtown' Noumea) and Chez Toto, in the Latin Quarter (at 13 Rue Auguste Brun) – although don't overlook the nearby Boop's Café for brunch, lunch or a relaxed dinner.
+Noumea boasts plenty of fine-dining restaurants from Baie Des Citrons through to the township itself, including Marmite et Tire-Bouchon (on the waterfront at Rue Jules Garnier, halfway to 'downtown' Noumea) and Chez Toto, in the Latin Quarter (at 13 Rue Auguste Brun) – although don't overlook the nearby Boop's Café for brunch, lunch or a relaxed dinner.

 What to do: Catching up on sleep and enjoying leisurely breakfasts were both high on my to-do list, and the Le Mériden was the ideal place for both.

 Head into the town for the markets at Port Moselle – just don't expect too much – and then stroll around the town a little bit.